pmagdon/cloud_detection/docs/source/materials.rst

 the current image.
 If a pixel is tagged as cloud free, the value of this pixel will be used for cloud free reference for the next image.

-Time series of 2015 of Hainich.
-Rapid Eye.
-5 m.

 Documentation
 -------------
 This algorithm was implemented using Python 3.6 in the IDE Pycharm.
 The functions were organised in seven different